Gregorio di Cecco

 Gregorio di Cecco (sometimes Gregorio di Cecco da Lucca or Gregorio da Lucca di Cecco) was an Italian painter of the Sienese School during the early Renaissance.
 He was born in Siena around 1390 and died after 1424.

+In 1402, he registered with the Sienese painters' guild.
+Records exist of him being commissioned in 1418 to paint a Biccherna panel.
+In 1421, Cecco was a member of the commission who oversaw the construction of the San Paolo church in Siena.

 He was a student of Taddeo di Bartolo and later became di Bartolo's partner.